Palaszontko/Advent-of-code/README.md

-# Advent of Code 2024
+# Advent of Code

-This repository contains my solutions for [Advent of Code 2024](https://adventofcode.com/2024) challenges.
+This repository contains my solutions for [Advent of Code](https://adventofcode.com/) challenges.
 It is organized by day, and each day contains a Go program to solve the corresponding puzzle.
 The setup includes a simple `justfile` that automates creating new days, running solutions, and removing completed challenges.

 ## Features